ppy/osu-wiki/wiki/Tournaments/CWC/2021/en.md

 2. Matches in Group Stage may overlap.
 3. All Double Elimination Stages will be held on either Saturday or Sunday, UTC+0.
 4. Scheduling will be handled by the Tournament Management.
 Schedules will be released on the Sunday before the first matches of the actual stage.
 Tournament Management will try to create the schedule to respect the participant's time zone.
-   - In the stages Quarterfinals and higher: Please inform tournament management before Sunday, if you expect a specific time slot to be unavailable in the following week.
+   - During the stages Quarterfinals and higher: Please inform tournament management before Sunday, if you expect a specific time slot to be unavailable in the following week.
 Wishes are tried to be followed, alas no promises can be made.
-5. **Reschedules will only be considered if both teams agree to a time, this needs to be done and notified to the tournament staff before Wednesday at 23:59 UTC+0 in that particular week when your match takes place.**
+5. **Reschedules will only be considered if both teams agree to a time.
+This needs to be done and notified to the tournament staff before Wednesday at 23:59 UTC+0 in that particular week when your match takes place.**
 6. **Reschedules may only be requested by a team captain.**
    - **Do not ask for a reschedule unless it is absolutely needed.
 The tournament staff still has the right to decline the request.**
-7. Captains are responsible for their teams availability.
+7. Captains are responsible for their team's availability.
 The greater team size exists to ensure every team can provide at least three players for each match.
-If teams can not provide three players for a match, the match will be considered forfeited.
+If teams can not provide three players for a particular match, the match will be considered forfeited.

 [flag_AU]: /wiki/shared/flag/AU.gif "Australia"
 [flag_BR]: /wiki/shared/flag/BR.gif "Brazil"